 Day 19 was the last day of photographs on our holiday.
 Day 20 was spent travelling home.
 Day 19 saw us visiting the Warrumbungles again after previously visiting two years earlier.

 Our day began earlier than expected because it was freezing (literally) outside.
 We went for a walk around 7:30am to warm up!
 Later that morning we did a few short walks in the national park.
 Many of the sights in the park are simply awesome.
+Later that afternoon we visited Timor Road park by the Castlereagh River just out of Coonabarabran to do some bird watching.

 Day 17 was a ‘recovery day’ spent in and around Lightning Ridge after our 700km drive to get here.